-Aarogya Setu team clarifies on privacy issues
+Hacker gets response from Aarogya Setu on privacy issue

 New Delhi, May 06: The Aarogya Setu team has said that it was alerted by an ethical hacker of a potential security issue relating to the app.